Heat 2: Planned film adaptation

-In March 2025, Mann submitted his first screenplay draft to Warner Bros.
+In March 2025, Mann submitted his first draft of the screenplay to Warner Bros.
 In August, Matthew Belloni reported that the studio apprehension led Mann to lower his initial $200 million budget request to $170 million.
 Belloni also reported that Apple Studios is being considered as a potential co-financier, following the success of F1, and that Leonardo DiCaprio is in discussions for a role.
-During his masterclass at the Busan International Film Festival in September, Mann stated he was hoping to shoot Heat 2 in 2026 and was working through casting and budgeting.
+During his masterclass at the Busan International Film Festival in September, Mann stated he was hoping to begin filming Heat 2 in 2026 and was working through casting and budgeting.

 After being unable to settle on a budget for the project, Warner Bros. exited the project in August 2025, allowing Mann to shop it to other studios.
-In October 2025, Amazon MGM Studios' United Artists label beat out studios including Paramount Pictures and Sony Pictures for rights to the project, with Scott Stuber, Jerry Bruckheimer, and Nick Nesbitt attached as producers, and DiCaprio, Driver, Butler, and Bradley Cooper reportedly in talks for roles in the film.
+In October, Amazon MGM Studios' United Artists label beat out studios including Paramount Pictures and Sony Pictures for rights to the project, with Scott Stuber, Jerry Bruckheimer, and Nick Nesbitt attached as producers, and DiCaprio, Driver, Butler, and Bradley Cooper reportedly in talks for roles in the film.
+Eric Roth, a collaborator of Mann and Shane Salerno, both serve as executive producers.

 While receiving an award at Lumière, Mann declined to comment on casting but confirmed that the film had moved to United Artists due to budget requirements for the large scale, multi country shoot.
 Mann also reaffirmed his aim to shoot in 2026 for a 2027 release.
-Heat 2, budgeted at $150 million, is also slated to receive $37.2 million in California tax credits, with a 77-day shoot planned in Los Angeles in 2026.
+The film, budgeted at $150 million, is also slated to receive $37.2 million in California tax credits, with a 77-day shoot planned in Los Angeles in 2026.

 In November 2025, Christian Bale was reported to be playing a major role in the film.
+The following month, Leonardo DiCaprio confirmed his involvement in the film, followed by Bale two months later.
+Mann stated his plan was to begin production on August 3, 2026.
+In May 2026, it was reported Jason Clarke would be considered for an undisclosed role.
+Additional production information surfaced in July, specifying that DiCaprio and Bale were close to finalizing deals to play Chris and Vincent respectively.
+Further casting conversations included Stephen Graham for Neil and Driver for Otis.
+Bale, Clarke and Graham had previously worked with Mann on Public Enemies.
+In August, Odessa Young and newcomer María Cid were in talks to play Charlene and Gabi.
+Production for Heat 2 is planned for a November 2026 start with a budget of $170 million.
+In September 2026, Ebon Moss-Bachrach entered final negotiations to play Kelso.